Vidushi2709/Vidushi2709/README.md

-💫 About Me:
+## 💫 About Me

 🔭 Currently wrangling pixels (CV), words (NLP), and matrices (ML/DL) into submission — sometimes they fight back.
 👯 Always up for teaming up on ML, DL, CV, or NLP projects — especially the weird, ambitious kind.
 🤝 I’m seeking allies in the quest to tame messy datasets and make models less dramatic (aka overfit less).
 🌱 Learning the dark arts of efficient model deployment, transformers, and making machines understand sarcasm.
 💬 Talk to me about ML, DL, CV, NLP, Python, Java, DSA — or just send cat memes, I respond to both.
-⚡ Fun fact: Every time I debug, I fix the code and uncover deep truths about myself.
+⚡ **Fun fact:** Every time I debug, I fix the code *and* uncover deep truths about myself.

 ## 🌐 Socials: